Jane E. Okech

 The Vice Provost for Faculty Affairs has responsibility for all matters related to recruitment, development, evaluation, promotion, retention, recognition, and elevation of all UVM faculty.

-Dr. Okech has served UVM in multiple leadership capacities, including serving as the Coordinator of the Clinical Mental Health Counseling Program [2003-2012; AY 2016; AY 2017], as Counseling Program Coordinator [2012-2015], as interim Associate Dean for Academic Affairs and Research in the College of Education and Social Services (CESS) [2015-2016], as Chair of the Department of Leadership and Developmental Sciences (DLDS) [2017-2021], and as the CESS Associate Dean for Academic and Faculty Affairs (2021-2022).
+Dr. Okech has served UVM in multiple leadership capacities, including serving as the Coordinator of the Clinical Mental Health Counseling Program [2003-2012; AY 2016; AY 2017], as Counseling Program Coordinator [2012-2015], as interim Associate Dean for Academic Affairs and Research in the College of Education and Social Services (CESS) [2015-2016], as Chair of the Department of Leadership and Developmental Sciences (DLDS) [2017-2021], and as the CESS Associate Dean for Academic and Faculty Affairs [2021-2022].
 Dr. Okech has also served her affiliated professional organizations in multiple capacities.
-She is the Editor-elect for the Journal for Specialists in Group Work (JSGW) with her executive editorship taking effect on July 1, 2023.
+She is the current Editor of the Journal for Specialists in Group Work (JSGW).